gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 The details of missing response can be tested using the "Missing transaction" and "missing code" button

-1."Missing transaction" button  will retrieve the missing response of the  particular transaction,For that we should click "merchant pay" button before clicking the "missing transaction"" button
+1."Missing transaction" item  will retrieve the missing response of the  particular transaction,For that we should click "merchant pay" button before clicking the "missing transaction"" button

-2."Missing Code" button will retrieve the missing response for authorization code request API
+2."Missing Code" item  will retrieve the missing response for authorization code request API